The Excellence in Diversity Awards UPPS No. 04.04.37

 a.
 Completed nomination form, which should include reasons for the nomination, the period over which the activities have occurred, and address the selection criteria;

-b. a brief professional sketch, that includes the nominee’s present position, of the individual nominee or, if nominating a team, a brief professional sketch of each team member (please do not submit a full vita or résumé); and
+*b. a brief professional sketch, that includes the nominee’s present position and position description, of the individual nominee or, if nominating a team, a brief professional sketch of each team member (please do not submit a full vita or résumé); and

 c. letters of support from colleagues, co-workers, and students (recommend no more than a total of three).